ga4gh/va-spec/schema/profiles/def/CohortAlleleFrequencyStudyResult.rst

    *  - specifiedBy
       - :ref:`Method` | :ref:`IRI`
       - 0..1
-      - A specification that describes all or part of the process that led to creation of the Information Entity (e.g. a specific experimental protocol or data analysis specification that describe how data were generated, or an evidence interpretation guideline that describes steps taken to interpret data in making a variant pathogenicity classification).
+      - A specification that describes all or part of the process that led to creation of the Information Entity
    *  - contributions
       - :ref:`Contribution`
       - 0..m